 Here are the steps of removing the battery:

-4) In newer cars, the battery is usually stored inside of a securing bracket.
-If this is the case with your car, you need to remove the bracket before removing the battery.
 A wrench can easily loosen the connectors of the bracket so that you can remove it.
+In some cases, you may need a ratchet with correct sized socket or even an extension bar.
 Once the bracket is removed, then comes the removal of the battery.

-5) Put on your gloves and safety glasses if you haven’t done so already.
+Put on your gloves and safety glasses if you haven’t done so already.
 Grab the battery with a firm grip on each side and then lift it out of its location.
-Car batteries are heavy, so be prepared to use a lot of strength.
-Batteries in bigger vehicles like SUVs tend to way around 40 pounds.
+Car batteries are heavy, so use good form and be prepared to use a lot of strength.

 That’s it!
 The battery is removed.
-When you go to purchase a new battery at the auto parts store, you can give them your old battery and they will safely discard it.
+When you go to purchase a new battery at the auto parts store, you can give them your old battery to be credited as a “core charge” and they will safely discard it.

 - 11 Causes of a Car Losing Power While Driving Up Hills - September 27, 2023